 The world is in an unprecedented crisis at the moment, especially if you’re running a business.
-Flexible working and remote working has been a talking point for years, but in just a few short weeks, wherever possible it’s now become standard practice.
+Flexible/remote working has been a talking point for years, but in just a few short weeks, it’s now become standard practice wherever possible.

 Our top tips for managing flexible and remote working for your employees

 Your employees simply won’t be as productive if they don’t have the tools to get their job done properly.

 What to do: make a list of the important systems and tools you use.
 Make sure they all work as expected, or find an alternative.
 Be very clear that people should flag any problems they’re having.

 It’s important to consider all of your employees - some employees may not have a desk they can work on, internet connection or a quiet place to take calls.